Molière, his muses, his fountain

 Between rue Richelieu and rue Molière, there’s a little fountain.
-A man called Joseph Régnier, actor of the Comédie Française, suggested to raise a monument in memory on Molière.
+A man called Joseph Régnier, actor of the Comédie Française, suggested to raise a monument in memory of Molière.

 No problem!
 They started to collect money.
 A laborious collect, phew!
 Money lacked...
 The French Nation was forced to put its hand on its pocket to make up the sum!

 By the way, why did they raise the fountain here?
-Not because Régnier used to play not far from here, in the Comédie Française, no!
-Because Molière used to live, before he died in 1673, a house at number 34, rue de Richelieu!
+Because Molière used to live in a house at number 34, rue de Richelieu!